0exp/redis_queued_locks/README.md

     whose ttl may expire before the block execution completes).
 It makes sense for non-`timed` locks *only*;
   - sized lock queues (with an ability of dynamically growing size);
   - better code stylization (+ some refactorings);
-  - `RedisQueuedLocks::Acquier::Try.try_to_lock` - detailed successful result analization;
+  - `RedisQueuedLocks::Acquirer::Try.try_to_lock` - detailed successful result analization;
   - Support for LIFO strategy;
   - better specs with 100% test coverage (total specs rework);
   - statistics with UI;